 Do You Have To Review Your RAMS?

-Generally, it’s recommended that you review your RAMS on an annual basis, or wherever there is a significant change in your workplace.
+Generally, it’s recommended that you review your RAMS on an annual basis or whenever there is a significant change in your workplace.
 Examples of change could include a change in operations or the introduction of new machinery or hazardous substances.
-Alternatively, if an accident or injury occurs in the workplace due to exposure to a hazard, you should review your RAMS.
+Alternatively, if an accident or injury occurs in the workplace due to exposure to a hazard, you should review your RAMS to take into account the new safety considerations.

 Help With Your Risk Assessments and Method Statements